 Q. Are there certain countries/regions, entities or individuals Valve cannot do business with?A. The Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction and other threats to the national security, foreign policy or economy of the United States.
 OFAC publish lists of such parties (Specially Designated National List) with whom Valve, as a US company, are prohibited from doing business with.
 In addition, OFAC administers trade sanctions and embargo programs against specific countries (Sanctioned Countries), such that unlicensed transactions involving those embargoed countries are prohibited or restricted.
 Many, but not all, of the limitations OFAC imposes are also enforced by other countries besides the US.

-Q. Where can I find more information on banking info, tax withholding, or payment?A. Please see the Payments, Bank & Tax FAQ
+Q. Where can I find more information on banking info, tax withholding, or payment?A. Please see the the Payments FAQ & Tax FAQ